grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 See the [Example](#example-of-configuration-managed-with-helm) for a practical application.

-> **Limitation:**: it is not possible to delete configuration parameter settings via `mimir.structuredConfig` that were set in `mimir.config`.
+> **Limitation:** it is not possible to delete configuration parameters via `mimir.structuredConfig` that were set in `mimir.config`.
 Set the configuration parameter to its default or to some other value instead.

 ### How the configuration is applied